TechHutTV/homelab/automations/README.md

 ```

 # n8n compose.yml (switching away from)
 This is running without ssl behind NetBird.
-Considering setting up ssl if not useing wireguard.
+Considering setting up ssl if not using wireguard.
 ```
 services:
     n8n: